Tablets will soon be provided for all Fife school pupils from P6 to S6.

 What kind of devices will be issued?

-When will pupils get devices?
+Who will get devices?
+And when?

 Will pupils be able to take devices home?

-Yes, devices can be taken home in school bags and are expected to replace jotters and workbooks that pupils have for each subject.
+Yes, iPads can be taken home in school bags and are expected to replace jotters and workbooks that pupils have for each subject.
 This means pupils can use them for homework and to revise for exams or tests.

 What programmes and apps will pupils be able to access?